Glemsford post office raid: Three men jailed for conspiracy to burgle

 The water incident happened in Glemsford last year.

-The postmaster there also confronted them with a hockey stick before they drove off with an empty cash machine.'Significant threat'
+The postmaster there also confronted them with a hockey stick before they drove off with an empty cash machine.

 The three men also admitted, separately, to their involvement in conspiracy to burgle several other premises last year.